 - All lessons in a course must be completed to a mastery level before a grade can be given.
 Mastery is defined as meeting the stated objectives of the lesson and meeting the criteria in the grading rubric.

 - Upon completion of required work in a course, students must request course credit through the appropriate form, accessed from the Student Desk.

 - Course grades are calculated as an average of the grades on the course lessons, labs, and projects.
-If an exam in required, it counts as 20% (NCAA. see NCAA policies) or 50% (cheating. see disciplinary policies) of the grade with the other percentage being the average of lessons, labs, and projects.
+If an exam is required, it counts as 50% (cheating. see disciplinary policies) of the grade with the other percentage being the average of lessons, labs, and projects.

-- Individual students may be required to pass a proctored exam before course credit is awarded.
+- Students may be required to pass a proctored exam before course credit is awarded.
 Exam must be past with at least a grade of 60%.
 No credit for the course will be awarded if the exam is failed.

 - Course credit will only be awarded to students who have been enrolled in the course for at least one month.

 - Tuition pays for a maximum of 6 credits per enrollment year in any of our diploma programs.
 Up to 2 additional credits may be purchased at the individual course price upon approval by administration.
 Total credits per year cannot exceed 8.